araknast/bird-dung-crab-spider/readme.md

   towards their referrers `nl:` and will also get an `r:` entry.
 - The spider will break if the blackist is empty, just blacklist example.com or something if you don't want a blacklist.
+- This spider makes a lot of requests very quickly, if you have a weak DNS server, or weak internet, requests might start failing.
+I reccommend CloudFlare's `1.1.1.1` DNS.

 # License
 Someone asks me "Why do you use the Affero license?", and jokingly, I reply to